kjamison/nemo/README.md

 * Yeo 2011 7-networks: 7-network CORTICAL-ONLY parcellation from [Yeo 2011](https://pubmed.ncbi.nlm.nih.gov/21653723/)
 * Yeo 2011 17-networks: 17-network CORTICAL-ONLY parcellation from [Yeo 2011](https://pubmed.ncbi.nlm.nih.gov/21653723/)
 * Custom: Any 1mm MNI (182x218x182) parcellation volume
+    * Note: Pipeline only considers sequential ROI label values.
+For example, a parcellation containing only label values [10,20,30,40] will produce an 4x1 output, or a 4x4 output in pairwise mode
 * See files in [website/atlases/](website/atlases/)